Skip to main content

 Since 2006

-Notebooks and sticky notes are considered low-risk choices within the promotional product category.
+Notebooks and sticky notes are considered low-risk promotional products.
 They are familiar, easily branded, and typically accepted without internal objection.
 Consequently, these items are frequently selected for events, office distributions, training sessions, and staff packages.

 The difference between notebooks and sticky notes